 During the summer months Wednesday Evenings are the mainstay of the club calendar.
 All members are welcome and encouraged to come along; whether it’s to just bimble along the Thames or play in the weirs at Abingdon or Sutton Courtenay.

-From the beginning of May a duty officer will be at the club hut every week to perform the following duties:
+From the beginning of May a duty officer will be available every week to perform the following duties: